 These are known as rebound symptoms, and can be more severe than they were before treatment.4 Rebound anxiety symptoms can last at least 2 weeks, while sleep troubles can last at least 3 days.4

-About 3 in 20 long-term lorazepam users will have symptoms that last beyond (or appear again after) the acute stage of withdrawal.
+About 3 in 20 long-term Ativan users will have symptoms that last beyond (or appear again after) the acute stage of withdrawal.
 This is called post-acute withdrawal syndrome, or PAWS.
-PAWS symptoms can last for months or years after quitting lorazepam use and may change over time in appearance and severity.
+PAWS symptoms can last for months or years after quitting Ativan use and may change over time in appearance and severity.
 PAWS symptoms may include:3–5,9